TELEVISION RULES & GUIDELINES*

 • CineStory recommends registering your screenplays with the WGA or the Copyright Office of the Library of Congress.

 • No substitutions of new drafts or corrected pages for entries will be accepted under any circumstances.
-However, you may submit a new draft as a separate submission.
+However, you may submit a new draft as a separate submission accompanied by a separate submission fee and any other required information.

 • Judges' decisions are final and no correspondence will be entered into.
 Sorry, we cannot provide individual feedback from the judges.